-When you want to do this: Operating System Version Install this software: See page: Save images to a computer and view them there manually 7 / Vista / XP / 2000 Installation not required.
-124 Play movies 7 / Vista / XP / 2000 Installation not required.
-Windows Media Player, which is already installed on most computers, can be used for playback.
-If your computer is running Windows 2000 and does not have DirectX 9.0c or higher installed, download DirectX from the Microsoft DirectX site and install it on your computer.
-127 Edit movies 7 / Vista / XP / 2000 Use commercial software as required.
-Upload movie files to YouTube 7 / Vista / XP (SP2/SP3) / 2000 (SP4) YouTube Uploader for CASIO 128 Transfer images to the camera 7 / Vista / XP / 2000 Photo Transport 1.0 130 Play back, copy, and edit Dynamic Photo moving subjects (animated characters) 7 / Vista (SP1) / XP (SP3) Dynamic Photo Manager 132 View the User's Guide Vista / XP (SP2/SP3) / 2000 (SP4) Adobe Reader 8 (Not required if already installed.)
-132
+When you want to do this: Operating System Version Install this software: See page: Save images to a computer and view them there manually Vista / XP / 2000 Installation not required.
+122 Play movies Vista / XP / 2000 Installation not required. • Windows Media Player, which is already installed on most computers, can be used for playback. • If your computer is running Windows 2000 and does not have DirectX 9.0c or higher installed, download DirectX from the Microsoft DirectX site and install it on your computer.
+125 Edit movies Vista / XP / 2000 Use commercial software as required.
+Upload movie files to YouTube Vista / XP (SP2/SP3) / 2000 (SP4) YouTube Uploader for CASIO 126 Transfer images to the camera Vista / XP / 2000 Photo Transport 1.0 128 View the User's Guide Vista / XP (SP2/SP3) / 2000 (SP4) Adobe Reader 8 (Not required if already installed.)
+130

-^{} Photo Transport, YouTube Uploader for CASIO, and Dynamic Photo Manager will not run under 64-bit versions of Windows OS.
+^{} Photo Transport and YouTube Uploader for CASIO will not run under 64-bit versions of Windows Vista.